 What is a Scorched Earth Policy?

 In finance, a scorched earth policy is a tactic that a company can use to prevent a hostile takeover.
-Essentially what happens is a company targeted for takeover does everything it can reasonably do to make itself unattractive, so the potential acquirer is less likely to want to follow through with the takeover attempt.
+Essentially what happens is that a company targeted for takeover does everything it can reasonably do to make itself unattractive, hopefully discouraging the potential acquirer from continuing the takeover attempt.

 Scorched Earth Policy Tactics